alxngrnj/alxngrnj/README.md

 ### Glad to see you here!
-My name is Alexon Granja and I’m a full-stack developer with a skill set focused on front-end development!
+My name is Alexon Granja and I’m a full-stack developer with a skill set focused on front-end development but perfectly capable of acting on full stack capacity!

 I have recently changed careers and I'm finding my way in the world of tech, hopefully we can do that together :)